ninjha01/hireme/README.md

 ![](./home.png) | ![](./allergen.png)

-The apps are cross platform, and I'm cross disciplinary.
+The apps are cross platform and I'm cross disciplinary.

-I have a deep interest in biology, and thrive in a hard science environment.
+I have a deep interest in biology and thrive in a hard science environment.

 ---